bbauska/JS-InterviewQuestions-JS/README.md

 overloading, where a function can have multiple implementations based on the number and type of arguments it receives.</p>

-<p>Here's a simple example illustrating how function overloading can be implemented in JavaScript:</p>
+<h4>Here's a simple example illustrating how function overloading can be implemented in JavaScript:</h4>
 <pre>
 function greet(name, language
   = 'English') {